pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

 The [Republic of Letters](https://en.wikipedia.org/wiki/Republic_of_Letters) was an international network of philosophical collaborators during the <span class="oldstyle">17</span>th and <span class="oldstyle">18</span>th centuries.
-Letters were exchanged in a quasi-public manner between interested parties, primarily gentlemen.
-[Explain more]
+Letters were exchanged in a quasi-public manner between interested parties.
+Leisure time, money for postage, and a curious mind were the only barriers for entry into this network, though because of cultural barriers that existed at the time, the Republic was mostly comprised of gentlemen---lady [interlocutors][Interlocutor] were quite rare.

 <figure id="fig:vanLeeuwenhoek" class="img" property="schema:image" resource="#leeuwenhoek" typeof="schema:ImageObject">
   <img property="schema:contentUrl" src="Jan_Verkolje_-_Antonie_van_Leeuwenhoek.jpg" class="static" alt="A portrait of Antonie van Leeuwenhoek by Jan Verkolje" />